An Inexact Tensor-Train Primal-Dual Interior-Point Method for Semidefinite Programs: A Tensor-Train Interior-Point Method for SDPs

-Let $\mathcal{W}_{\neq k} \in \mathbb{R}^{n^{2d} \times r_{W_{k}} n^2 r_{W_{k+1}}}$ be the frame matrix of the vectorised solution matrix in the block TT format $\mathcal{W}:= [\![ W_1, \ldots, W_d ]\!]$.
+Let $\mathcal{W}_{\neq k}\in\mathbb{R}^{n^{2d}\times p_k}$, $p_k:=r_{W_k}n^2r_{W_{k+1}}$, be the frame matrix of the vectorised solution matrix in the block TT format $\mathcal{W}:= [\![ W_1, \ldots, W_d ]\!]$.
 Then, we begin by eliminating the block associated with $\Delta \mathcal{Z}$ via

-Note that $\Delta Z_k$ can, therefore, always be computed matrix-free.
-Substituting this expression into the remaining block equations eliminates $\Delta Z_k$, the resulting projected system for the remaining updates becomes
+Note that $\Delta Z_k$ can therefore always be computed matrix-free.
+Substituting this expression into the remaining block equations eliminates $\Delta Z_k$, and the resulting projected system for the remaining updates becomes

-Should the projection blocks of the system become too large, then we can solve them in a matrix-free fashion via GMRES, i.e. we do not explicitly form the projected operators for a given block, but instead perform the constituent multiplications sequentially.
-In the absence of a suitable preconditioner for the matrix-free solution of the local linear systems, the tensor-train solution may become unstable and exhibit excessive rank growth.
+{ If the projected blocks are too large, we solve the local system by GMRES in a matrix-free form.
+During an AMEn sweep, the left and right TT environments of each operator block are accumulated and reused.
+A product with a formally projected block, such as $\mathcal{W}_{\neq k}^\top \mathbfcal{L}_\mathcal{Z}\mathcal{W}_{\neq k}$, is then evaluated by inserting the local GMRES vector into the active core and contracting only this core with the cached environments and the corresponding operator core.
+Thus each Krylov product uses the local projected action without forming the full frame $\mathcal{W}_{\neq k}$, the full operator $\mathbfcal{L}_\mathcal{Z}$, or the dense projected matrix.} In the absence of a suitable preconditioner for the matrix-free solution of the local linear systems, the tensor-train solution may become unstable and exhibit excessive rank growth.
 To mitigate this, we employ the accelerated GMRES method~\cite{Baker2005}.
 When the dimensions remain manageable, however, we can proceed with the block elimination strategy by computing a Cholesky factorisation of $\mathcal{W}_{\neq k}^\top \mathbfcal{L}_\mathcal{Z} \mathcal{W}_{\neq k}$ together with two LU decompositions of

 and the Schur complement

 Using these factorisations, the updates to the system variables are obtained by a sequence of triangular solves, with the first being

 With $\Delta Y_k$ known, we proceed to find the update for the inequality multipliers